Feng-LChen/PanoCycle360/README.md

    <img src="https://github.com/Feng-LChen/image/blob/main/images/result4.png" width="800px">
    The detection results of partial test images with different parameter quantities in the algorithms at night.

+## Citation and Acknowledgements
+Our paper on cycling safety has been submitted to Expert Systems With Applications and is under review~

 ## Contact
 I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration in cycling safety.
 Ping me at clf132604@gmail.com.